 You've probably been in demos that show you AI session summaries, or email copy that can be whipped up in seconds, or tools that turn session recordings into clips for social media.
 They're all great and they save time.
 More or less.

 What they don't do is change the workflow underneath it all.
 The guest list is still a spreadsheet.
-The lead export will still take two days.
+The lead list will still take time to clean up and update.
 The context from the dinner conversation on Thursday night will still get lost by the time it makes it to the CRM.

 But an AI-first platform can do much more than save a few minutes on individual tasks.